floresbakker/OntoArchimate/README.md

 	2. pip install pyshacl
 	3. pip install rdflib

 NOTE: pyshacl has a dependency with an older RDFlib version.
-However, for an optimal functioning of the semantic SVG-vocabulary, the most recent release of RDFlib should be used.
+However, for an optimal functioning of the semantic Archimate-vocabulary, the most recent release of RDFlib should be used.
 Hence, it is advised to first install pyshacl and then RDFlib, so that RDFlib is installed having the latest version.
 This is currently the least instrusive way of handling the dependency, offering accessibility for those not well versed in Python.

 B. Place one or more Turtle-files (*.ttl) in the input folder in OntoArchimate\Tools\RDF2Archimate\Input.
 A Turtle-file should represent a Archimate-document using the Archimate-vocabulary from this repository.